 --othermirror "deb http://archive.ubuntu.com/ubuntu $(lsb_release -cs) main restricted universe multiverse"

-Then build the descriptor file
+Then build the descriptor filedebuild -S

 To build as a different distro or architecture, see this.
 Hopefully, all works fine and you get a few packages.
 There might be a few warning from Lintian.
 Ensure that the descriptions lines are not too long or google the lintian warning.
 If your warning says "empty-binary-package" then your files are installed in the wrong places.
 For Qt projections, I install the files of the library into "debian/tmp", then move it out into the relevant package directories by using "dh_movefiles -p$@ -Xcontrib -Xvtk usr/lib" command in the rules (see the wiki).
-The "-Xitem" tell the movefiles app to ignore the files with the string "item" from the file names.
+The "-Xitem" tell the movefiles app to ignore the files with the string "item" from the file names.Finally, on a Live CD or clean install, check you packages by installing them.
+Pbuilder didn't pickup the fact that I had incorrectly named libvtk5.2 as libvtk5 for one of my packages, so I recommend it.

 I then build the dgv application and its all done.
 Hope this helps.
 I will post up more on how to use local packages later when I have it working.